FedericaAle/welch-berlekamp/README.md

 Berlekamp welch algorithm demo for CS70
 ===============
 The demo is in `Berlekamp Welch Demo.ipynb`.
 The demo is pretty self-contained and doesn't rely heavily on 3rd party packages.
 This means that it should run pretty smoothly on any python version.
 (The versions that I've tested and worked including 2.7.10, 2.7.7, 3.4.3).</br></br>

+If you're lazy, just run `python demo.py` to have a feel of this algorithm (and feel free to modify the code).

-To run the demo, be sure to have ipython and notebook installed (if you don't, the <a href="http://inst.eecs.berkeley.edu/~ee16a/sp16/installation.html">script</a> from EE16A should take care of it for you, but also install a bunch of extra packages).
+For enhanced interactivity, be sure to have ipython and notebook installed (if you don't, the <a href="http://inst.eecs.berkeley.edu/~ee16a/sp16/installation.html">script</a> from EE16A should take care of it for you, but also install a bunch of extra packages).
 Then, simply navigate to the folder in terminal, and type:

 ```
 ipython notebook